Experienced Presser Brings Comics Back to Life

 “Grading companies have a specific criteria for scoring books,” he said.
 “Not every defect can be fixed.”

-Chief among these defects is damage that breaks through the color and what are known in the industry as “spine ticks.”
+Chief among these defects is damage that breaks through the color and what are known in the industry as “color breaks.”

 Kendra explained that a “color break” is when the paper is so creased or bent that the ink is lost in the fibers of the paper when it is damaged.